mitric-lab/programming_theochem/src/02-symbolic_computation/03-hydrogen_atom.md

 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:check_radial}}
 ```
-In the next step we can define the wave function by building the product of the radial function and the spherical harmonics.
+In the next step, we can define the wave function by building the product of the radial function and the spherical harmonics.

 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:wavefunction}}
 ```
-With this in hand,  we have everything we need and we can start playing with wave functions of the Hydrogen atom.
+With this in hand, we have everything we need and we can start playing with wave the functions of the Hydrogen atom.
 Let us begin with the simplest one, the 1s function \\( \psi_{100} \\).
 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:1s_function}}